smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 - **F15=View LDA**: Press \<F15\>, when it is available, to view the content of the job's captured local data area (LDA).
 - **F21=WRKJOB**: Press \<F21\>, when it is available, to go to the IBM i Work with Job menu display.
 After exiting the Work with Job menu or any of its functions, the system will return to this log detail display.
 - **F22=RLSJOB**: Press \<F22\>, when it is available, to request the manual release of a queued job from the LSAM Job Tracking master file.
 After the HOLD window response is given, this program will use the LSAM Job Tracking master file data to construct an IBM i SBMJOB command, and then execute the command.
 As a result, the actual IBM i job will either be on hold in an IBM i job queue (as specified by the job details), or if not held, the job will immediately begin execution in the specified IBM i subsystem.
 - **F23=CNLJOB**: Press \<F23\> to confirm and complete the action of option 4=Cancel job.
-When F23 is pressed, the LSAM job tracking master record status is set to K=killed, preventing any future release of this job, either by OpCon/xps or manually.
+When F23 is pressed, the LSAM job tracking master record status is set to K=killed, preventing any future release of this job, either by OpCon or manually.
 (A cancelled job cannot be recovered.
 Its task must be submitted as a new job.)
 - **PageUp=Prev detail**: Press \<PageUp\> to return to the previous panel of Job Track Log Detail information.

 ## Option 6 = Release Job (F22)